openturns/otsliced/README.rst

 otsliced Module
 =================

-otsliced is a module for OpenTURNS
+otsliced is a module for OpenTURNS with SIR method inspired from https://github.com/joshloyal/sliced

 More information can found at http://www.openturns.org